CLSA

 Community Building

-- A three-day community building experience that strengthens social and cultural ties.
-Located in a rustic mountain setting (with all the modern amenities), the retreat is an invaluable opportunity for all participants to interact and build friendships.
-Team-building activities such as sponsor-led sessions, campfires, volleyball, nature hikes and crystal-clear mountain evenings under the stars are enjoyed by all.
-New students begin the academic year invigorated and with a strong sense of belonging within the Chicano/Latino college community.
+New Student Retreat: A two-day community building experience that strengthens the network for first year students across the 5Cs.
+Located in a scenic mountain setting, the retreat is an invaluable opportunity for all participants to interact and create friendships.
+Team-building activities such as sponsor-led sessions, campfires, volleyball, nature hikes and crystal-clear evenings under the stars are enjoyed by all.
+New students begin the academic year invigorated and with a strong sense of belonging needed to thrive at The Claremont Colleges.

-- Parents weekend is hosted by each of the five undergraduate colleges.
-CLSA hosts a welcome reception for parents and families on the Friday before festivities begin to welcome families into the space.
+Parents’ Weekend: Parents’ weekend is hosted by each of the five undergraduate colleges.
+Our Center hosts a welcome reception for parents and families on the Friday before festivities begin to welcome families into the space.

-- Sessions provide an opportunity for undergraduates to meet with alumni to discuss careers, postgraduate perspectives, and build networks for professional growth and development.
+Alumni Sessions and Panels: The sessions provide an opportunity for undergraduates to meet with alumni to discuss careers, postgraduate perspectives, and build networks for professional growth and development.

 Leadership Development